Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 -----------

 Allows clients to determine the specific version of a server implementation running on the remote system.
+This version number may be specific to the server, and can not be used to compare different server implementations.

 Message type: *synchronous service*